Last updated on November 24th, 2019 at 09:09 pm

 What is the right brake controller or the most effective brake controller?

-Couplemate prefers a brake controller that indicates the voltage being sent to the brake magnets.
+Couplemate prefers a brake controller with a voltage indicator.

 - 12v x 10″ Magnets have Green leads protruding from the electric brake magnet.

-- 12v x 12″ Magnets have White leads protruding from the electric brake magnet
+- 12v x 12″ Magnets have White leads protruding from the brake magnet

 - Magnets with black leads are generally Dexter brake magnets.